What is Chinese medicine?

-TCM should not be used as a replacement for conventional or allopathic treatment,
+TCM should not be used as a replacement for conventional treatment, especially for

-especially for serious conditions, but it may be beneficial when used as complementary
+serious conditions.
+But it may be helpful when used as complementary therapy.
+Some

-therapy.
-Since some TCM herbal medicines can interfere or be toxic when combined with
+TCM herbal medicines can interfere or be toxic when used with Western medicines.
+Tell

 your healthcare provider if you are using TCM.
 This will give your providers a full